We are immensely proud to have scientific papers published on four of our products.

 What is peer review?

-Of course the results are important, but the scientific method is also an essential part of the study.
+The scientific method is an essential part of the study.
 A paper has to supply enough details so that an independent researcher could repeat the tests and verify the results.
 This means the testing had to be controlled and consistent.
 For example the same person tacked up each horse, the horses were not always ridden in the original tack first (to counteract any claim that they’d warmed up by the time the Fairfax tack went on) and each testing sessions took place within the space of one day.